 May 25, 2018 — the day when the GDPR officially comes into effect — is steadily approaching.
 One of the most stringent regulations to date, the GDPR aims to ensure the secure and lawful collection, processing and storage of the personal data of EU citizens.
 So it’s no wonder that FUD (fear, uncertainty and doubt) is growing fast.

-To help you get ready for the GDPR and avoid panic when auditors knock at your door, we reached out to several companies and asked the following question: What steps has your organization taken to comply with the GDPR and what advice you can give to those who are just starting?
+To help you get ready for the GDPR and avoid panic during the GDPR compliance audit, we reached out to several companies and asked the following question: What steps has your organization taken to comply with the GDPR and what advice you can give to those who are just starting?
 We received many helpful and even surprising replies, and we’re eager to share the top six responses.

 Overit, a full-service digital marketing agency (Albany, New York, U.S.)